TheStalwart/BerlingoBot/README.md

     - fill in applicationId with value from "Settings -> General Information" tab
     - fill in botToken with value from "Settings -> Bot" tab
     - fill in serverId as described in [discord.js Guide](https://discordjs.guide/creating-your-bot/command-deployment.html)
+- [Add the bot to your server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) with "applications.commands" and "bot" permissions
 - Deploy commands: `node deploy-commands.js`
 - Run the bot: `npx nodemon`
-- [Add the bot to your server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) with "applications.commands", "bot" and "Send Messages" permissions: